OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectCameraMap_v2.md

           | custom = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Whether to use the image and pixel aspect ratio of the texture being projected, or a custom aspect ratio</p>
+        <p class="scene-class-attr-comment">Whether to use the image and pixel aspect ratio of the texture being projected, or a custom aspect ratio</p>

     </p>